-Air transport generated 724 million tonnes of CO2 in 2014.
-This is around 2% of the 36 billion tonnes of CO2 generated by human activities every year.
-Of the total, 65% is from international aviation activity and 35% from domestic.
+Air transport generated 859 million tonnes of CO2 in 2017.
+This is around 2% of the 40 billion tonnes of CO2 generated by human activities every year.
+Around 80% of aviation CO2 is emitted from flights over 1,500 kilometres in length.

 Historically, international transport emissions from aviation and shipping have not been included in the international climate regime administered by the United Nations Framework Convention on Climate Change (UNFCCC), as these emissions fall outside of the scope of nationally-determined climate action.
 Instead, these emissions have been dealt with by the International Civil Aviation Organization (ICAO) and shipping’s equivalent, the International Maritime Organisation.